audryna2801/yelpRatingPredictor/README.md

 We optimized our model using the standard training-testing split 80-20 as well as a 5-95 split.
 Our best combination (ngram, num_stop_words, alpha) was: (2, 0, 0.0001) for the first split and (2, 0, 0.0001) for the second.
 The resulting combination was exactly the same.
 This indicates that our optimizing function is robust.
 The print statements for our optimization can be found in the optimizing_results.txt file.

 It is interesting to note that the optimal number of stop words appears to be 0 from our testing.
 This is likely due to the limited number of unique words used in the context of restaurant reviews.
-As such, each word carries greater weight, and even frequently appearing words have an impact on the overall judgment of the model.
+As such, each word carries greater weight and even frequently appearing words have an impact on the overall judgment of the model.

 ### Limitations
 Humans can detect satire and irony when reading whereas our program cannot.
 Because of the time constraints of this project, we were unable to implement a program that can detect sarcasm and therefore, sometimes mixes up reviews that were meant to be read ironically, literally.
 However, when given a robust review of honest opinions and feelings towards a restaurant, our program can accurately predict the star rating most of the time.
 That is, as long as users input reviews sincerely, the model can perform adequately.